Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Hopf--Hecke algebras as PBW deformations

 In other words, let $\grA$ be the associated graded algebra of $A$ with respect to the filtration of the tensor factor $T(V)$.
 Now $A$ satisfies the PBW property if the natural surjection from $S(V)\rtimes H$ to $\grA$ is an isomorphism.

-\begin{rem} We review \xcite[rem.~3.2]{Fl}, since it will make the following structure theory more transparent:

-First, we note that the definition of Hopf-Hecke algebra is closely related to that of continuous Hecke algebras in \cite{EGG}; if $G$ is a reductive algebraic group and $\gfrak$ its Lie algebra, then the Hopf algebra $H=\U(\gfrak)\rtimes\FF[G]$ can be viewed as subalgebra of the algebra of algebraic distributions $\O(G)^*$ on $G$.
+\begin{rem} We review \xcite[Rem.~3.2]{Fl}, since it will make the following structure theory more transparent: First, we note that the definition of a Hopf--Hecke algebra is closely related to that of continuous Hecke algebras in \cite{EGG}; if $G$ is a reductive algebraic group and $\gfrak$ its Lie algebra, then the Hopf algebra $H=\U(\gfrak)\rtimes\FF[G]$ can be viewed as a subalgebra of the algebra of algebraic distributions $\O(G)^*$ on $G$.
 If we replace $H$ with $\O(G)^*$ in the definition above and drop the orthogonality condition on $V$, we have the definition of continuous Hecke algebras in the sense of \cite{EGG}.

 Second, we observe that a special case of our definition is the situation of $H$ being the group algebra of a finite group $G$.
-In this context, every module $V$ is orthogonal, and the class of algebras $A_\kappa$ has been studied in \cite{Dr, RS, SW}. \end{rem}
+In this context, the algebras $A_{H,V,\kappa}$ have been studied in \cite{Dr, RS, SW}.
+If $\FF=\RR$, then every module $V$ is orthogonal, because any positive-definite symmetric bilinear form can be averaged to obtain an invariant positive-definite symmetric bilinear form. \end{rem}